thiswebsitedoesnottrackyou/thiswebsitedoesnottrackyou.com/README.md

 ### Does
 - Have at least 10 pages of content and an about page.
-- Have your own domain name, we do not accept github.io subdomains.
+- Have a custom domain name, we do not accept github.io subdomains.
-- <b>Does not track vistors.</b>
+- Respect a vistor's privacy

 ### Does not
 - No trackers, Google Analytics, etc.
-- Does not load content or images hosted by social media companies (social buttons, Tweets, Instagram images, etc)
+- No content or images hosted by social media companies (social buttons, Tweets, Instagram images, etc)

-If it's seen that your website is in violation to any of these rules your site will be removed from the webring.
+If your website is in violation to any of these rules it will be removed from the webring.
 If you fix the issues, feel free to submit another PR to join back in.

 ## Join the webring
 ```